 - a.
-The description fairly presents the investment management services system that was designed and implemented throughout the period July 1, 2021 to June 30, 2022. - b.
-The controls related to the control objectives stated in the description were suitably designed to provide reasonable assurance that the control objectives would be achieved if the controls operated effectively throughout the period July 1, 2021 to June 30, 2022 and subservice organization and user entities applied the complementary controls assumed in the design of the Foundation's controls throughout the period July 1, 2021 to June 30, 2022.
+The description fairly presents the investment management services system that was designed and implemented throughout the period July 1, 2022 to June 30, 2023. - b.
+The controls related to the control objectives stated in the description were suitably designed to provide reasonable assurance that the control objectives would be achieved if the controls operated effectively throughout the period July 1, 2022 to June 30, 2023 and subservice organization and user entities applied the complementary controls assumed in the design of the Foundation's controls throughout the period July 1, 2022 to June 30, 2023. - c.
+The controls operated effectively to provide reasonable assurance that the control objectives stated in the description were achieved throughout the period July 1, 2022 to June 30, 2023 if complementary subservice organization and user entity controls assumed in the design of the Foundation's controls operated effectively throughout the period July 1, 2022 to June 30, 2023.